-Slowing down now can help you get back to sports as soon as possible.
+Slowing down now can help your child get back to sports as soon as possible.
 Health care providers usually recommend some or all of the following for an RSI:

-- Rest: You may need to either cut down or completely stop activities until the RSI heals.
+- Rest: Your child may need to either cut down or completely stop activities until the RSI heals.

-- Change in training: If allowed to train, you may need to do less intense training, train for shorter times, or train less often.
+- Change in training: If allowed to train, your child may need to do less intense training, train for shorter times, or train less often.

 - Cold: To help with swelling and irritation, apply an ice or a cold pack to the sore area every 1–2 hours, for 15 minutes at a time.
 (Put a thin towel over the skin to protect it from the cold.)